-- For now, ignore the PayPal option and instead go to the “Payments” option under “Payment Information”.
+- Under “Payment Information”.
 You will be greeted by a “Welcome!” message and a note, click on “Continue”.

 - Under “Payment options”, choose “Add payment option”.
 Depending on your location, you will see the “Credit or debit card” and “Bank Account” options.